kartikeyap/jcrunch/README.md

 * limit duplicate characters

 ## Download
-You can download the latest version of [ jcrunch ](https://bintray.com/pfichtner/generic/jcrunch/_latestVersion) from bintray.
+You can download the latest version of [ jcrunch ](https://github.com/pfichtner/jcrunch/releases/latest) from github's release page.

 ## License